ParisNeo/lollms-vscode-extension/README.md

 Upon the first activation (or if the essential `lollms.serverUrl` setting is missing), the extension will show an information message prompting you to configure the server URL:

 1. Click **"Configure Server URL Now"**.
-2. Enter the base URL of your running `lollms-server` (e.g., `http://localhost:9600`) in the input box and press Enter.
+2. Enter the base URL of your running `lollms-server` (e.g., `http://localhost:9601`) in the input box and press Enter.
 3. The extension will attempt to contact the server's `/health` endpoint to verify the connection and check if an API key is required.
+The server version will also be shown if available.
 4.  **If an API Key is required** by the server, you will be prompted to enter it.
 The input will be masked.
 Press Enter when done.
 5. The URL (and API Key, if entered) will be saved to your global VS Code settings.
+You'll also be prompted to set the `lollms.defaultBindingInstance` setting (required for context size checks).

 If you choose **"Configure Later"** or cancel the input prompts, you can configure the extension manually via VS Code Settings at any time.